At a Glance

 Students will travel to Honduras for three weeks in late June through July of 2018.
 Two 4th year medical students elected as the HHA Student Leaders will plan and execute the experience joined by the undergraduate student and 1st year medical students from the UNC School of Medicine.
 Participants will provide health education workshops, conduct preventative clinical women’s health screenings, and follow up with care.
 Students will live in small towns and rural villages in group home-stays with local families.

-The initial application is completed online and consists of the following:
+The initial application is completed online, and you can preview the application before you begin.
+The application consists of the following:

 - Application form, including name and contact information